dmitry-zaitsev/CircleLayout/README.md

 Installlation
 =============

-Add as Android Library to your project.
+Add CircleLayout as Android Library to your project.

+<a href="http://developer.android.com/tools/projects/projects-eclipse.html#ReferencingLibraryProject">How to add project as Android Library</a>

 Usage
 =====